stephenreid321/metacrisisxyz/Transcripts/Saving Civilization: Healthcare, Tech, Democracy (w Daniel Schmachtenberger).md

 risks the world faces?
 [1927](https://www.youtube.com/watch?v=_7aIgHoydP8&t=1927.911s)

-and if it's not obvious, briefly, what the [[catastrophic risk|catastrophic risks]] are, you have all the environmental risks that are the result of the cumulative effects of industrialization and globalization. and so, dead zones in oceans, overfishing, biodiversity law, species extinction, topsoil erosion, [[climate change]], blah, blah, blah, all of those things, peak nitrogen, phosphorous, whatever, all of those are the result of being able [1951](https://www.youtube.com/watch?v=_7aIgHoydP8&t=1951.079s)
+and if it's not obvious, briefly, what the [[catastrophic risk|catastrophic risks]] are, you have all the environmental risks that are the result of the cumulative effects of industrialization and globalization. and so, [[dead zone|dead zones]] in oceans, overfishing, biodiversity law, species extinction, topsoil erosion, [[climate change]], blah, blah, blah, all of those things, peak nitrogen, phosphorous, whatever, all of those are the result of being able [1951](https://www.youtube.com/watch?v=_7aIgHoydP8&t=1951.079s)